Vine Ripe Nutrition Logo

 Spring Lentil Tacos

-Top these tacos with a fresh, spring radish salsa, spinach, cabbage and feta.
+Top these tacos with fresh spring radish salsa, spinach, cabbage, and feta.
 Instead of the cheese, you could also top it with toasted walnuts.
-My radishes were not ready to make my fresh radish salsa so I used some of our canned salsa from last summer!
+My radishes were not ready to make my fresh radish salsa, so I used some of our canned salsa from last summer!

 1 cup lentils